 It’s a lot for anyone to juggle.
-Your HR team members may not be raising their hand for help.
+Your HR team members may not be raising their hands for help.
 So, it’s up to you to spot their burnout symptoms.

-Check-in with your HR team.
+Check in with your HR team.
 Listen.
-Get the narrative around changes you see.
+Get the narrative around the changes you see.
 Look for personality changes.
 Burnout symptoms can manifest as apathy, reserve, and denial, just as much as emotional volatility, defensiveness, or increased negativity.

 Find the problem areas and respond with empathy.
 Work with your HR team to identify obtainable goals for wrapping up Q4 hiring initiatives.
 Identify the positions that need to be filled by Q1.
 Then switch the focus to what your team needs to be more efficient.
 Ensure they have the technology they need to source and screen qualified talent.